 #14 Sri Mahamariamman Temple

-Built in 1833, the Sri Mahamariamman Temple is the oldest Hindu temple in Penang.
+Built in 1833, this is the oldest Hindu temple in Penang.
 The entrance tower (gopuram) is 23-feet-tall and features incredibly detailed statues of gods and goddesses.
-Note: Visitors can only enter the temple from 6:30am to 12noon and from 4:30pm to 9:00pm – so if you want to go inside, be sure to keep an eye on the time while exploring George Town.
+Note: Visitors can only enter from 6:30am to 12noon and from 4:30pm to 9:00pm.

 #15 Kapitan Keling Mosque

-Built in 1801 and renovated in 1930, the Kapitan Keling Mosque sits in the center of the city in the Tamil Muslim neighborhood (and just steps from the Sri Mahamariamman Temple).
+Built in 1801 and renovated in 1930, the Kapitan Keling Mosque sits at the center of the city in the Tamil Muslim neighborhood.
 The mosque was the first Muslim structure built in Penang.

 #16 Yap Temple

 The small, but classic, Yap Temple is a clan temple of Lum Yeong Tong Yap Kongsi House and one of the Penang interesting places to see.
-Inside the temple, the Yap family ancestral tablets are on display.
+Inside, the Yap family ancestral tablets are on display.

 #17 Sun Yat Sen Museum (formerly Sun Yat-sen Penang Base)